 Please note that Radius has a minimum value, the one that describes a half circle.
 As long as the property is under that value you will see a flat LED wall.
 Only after crossing that minimum value, you will start to see the curve is changing with the parameter.

 By turning on the mouse button of the STUDIO panel, you'll get a free view of your virtual LED wall setup.
 You can move around freely with the mouse.
 Also, you can see the current position of your tracked camera.

 If two LED walls are touching you might need a more precise placement to avoid tearing in the rendered image.

 E.g. in our multi-machine example, we split the central curved LED wall into halves.

 In this scenario, you have to define the two halves as two separate curved LED walls and it takes extra attention to align them precisely to each other.

 Secondly, in the final view, any significant misalignment will be seen readily.
-You can make some final adjustments in this view as well.
-For that turn off the SCENE viewing mode.
+You can make some final adjustments using this view as well.
+For that, turn off the SCENE viewing mode.

 To see the misalignment more readily you can also use the checker pattern of the LUT panel.

 This pattern only appears within the camera frustum, therefore you have to rotate your camera so that it points to the problematic area.